Hauer-Heinrich/hh_theme_default/README.md

 ### Features
  - delivers default responsive css and FLUID files for the default FLUID content-elements (for example uses html picture tag for images)
+ - comes with various viewhelpers
  - delivers example configurations and files like AdditionalConfiguration.php or site_config.yaml you can find these files at /Configuration/Typo3/
+ - added a branding at the TYPO3 backend at the very top (customize this at Resources/Public/JavaScript/Backend/Bemain.js)

 # IMPORTENT NOTICE
  - copies shipped AdditionalConfiguration.php on install if no one exists!
 This AdditonalConfiguration includes /Configuration/Typo3/AdditionalConfiguration.php.